 To make this sesame tofu, you’ll need extra-firm tofu, a large carrot, cauliflower florets, garlic, ginger, cornstarch, soy sauce or tamari, tahini, rice vinegar, maple syrup, sesame seeds, sesame oil, water, and salt.

-Preheat the oven to 400°F. Line a baking sheet with parchment paper or greased foil.
+1. Preheat the oven to 400°F. Line a baking sheet with parchment paper or greased foil.
+Cut and dry the tofu, then toss with oil and cornstarch until coated.

 An overhead image of tofu cubes in a bowl.